birdayz/cerbtk/README.md

 # cerbtk - simple blockchain test
 Just to see how a blockchain approach could solve some fundamental issues.
-Its a badly hack, most work was done by Adam (see credits).
+Its a badly hack, most work was done by Adrian (see credits).

 ## API